rangareddy/ranga_spark_experiments/spark3-kafka-integration/README.md

 ```
 $ cd ranga_spark_experiments/spark3-kafka-integration
 ```
-### Build the project
+### Build the application
 ```
 $ mvn clean package -DskipTests
 ```

-### Copy the spark3-kafka-integration-1.0.0-SNAPSHOT.jar to gateway/edge node to /tmp directory
+### Copy the uber jar spark3-kafka-integration-1.0.0-SNAPSHOT.jar to gateway/edge node to /tmp directory
+Copy the uber jar from **target/spark3-kafka-integration-1.0.0-SNAPSHOT.jar** to the spark gateway node.
+For example /tmp location.
 ```
 $ scp target/spark3-kafka-integration-1.0.0-SNAPSHOT.jar root@node1.hadoop.com:/tmp
 ```

-## Create the Kafka Topic and Produce the messages
+## Create a Kafka topic and Produce some messages

 ### kinit as a kafka user
 Copy the **kafka.keytab** file to temp location for example **/tmp/kafka.keytab**